-Chemotherapy neuropathy is a damaging of the nerves other than nerves in brains or the spinal cord (peripheral nerves) that cause severe pain sensations.
+Chemotherapy neuropathy is a damage of the nerves other than nerves in brains or the spinal cord (peripheral nerves) that cause severe pain sensations.
 This disorder can develop after using some medications used for the chemotherapy course.

 Treatment of chemotherapy neuropathy